Last Updated on

-Connecting the printer to the Wi-Fi tends to be one of the biggest challenges, but fortunately, we are on hand to try and minimize the stress, lighten the load, and get your printer hooked up in no time.
+Connecting the printer to the Wi-Fi tends to be one of the most difficult challenges, but fortunately, we are on hand to try to minimize the stress, lighten the load, and get your printer hooked up in no time.

 Ready?
 Then let’s take a deep breath, and get started!

 There are two specific details that you will need to locate, and these include:

 - Network Name (this may also be referred to as “SSID” or “ESSID”)